 If there ever will come a time where you want to concentrate on other business ideas or niches, you are best prepared to make a great deal in selling your website.
 I don’t say you should sell it, but whatever comes your way, doing your business based on a website sums up in assets:)

-Of course, you can choose other ways into online business.
-But again, from my own experience and the experience of many other successful internet entrepreneurs, I wholeheartedly recommend to go the “based on website or blog“ way!
+Of course, you can choose other ways into an online business.
+But again, from my own experience and the experience of many other successful internet entrepreneurs, I wholeheartedly recommend going the “based on website or blog“ way!

 Best online entrepreneur business ideas

 Like announced at the beginning of this post, I refer to business ideas that are suitable for beginners and advanced marketers.
 The following order of ideas for digital entrepreneurs can also be viewed as my recommended order to expand your business from starting as a newbie to growing to an expert.
 Let’s get rolling!

 If you are a newcomer to the online industry, affiliate marketing is an absolutely awesome model to build and learn your business.
 But it’s by far not only a newbie business: Many advanced marketers grow and scale their affiliate activities to such a high extent of profits (commissions) that there is no need to expand in any other business model for them.